SolidusRam/ocaml-challenge/1/guess5/README.md

 When `guess5` is applied to a parameter n, it first checks if n is in the range 1..5;
 if not, it fails.
-Otherwise, it generates a random number r between 1 and 5, and it returns a pair (b,r), where b is true iff n equals to r.
+Otherwise, it generates a random number r between 1 and 5, and it returns a pair (b,r), where b is true if n equals to r.

 **Hint**.
 Use the function:
 ```ocaml